 At any rate, the document is only 13 pages and an easy read.
 I suggest everyone read it over since this is basically all we have to show for the billions of dollars we’ve spent and the hundreds of lives lost.
 Unless your a Haliburton CEO – if you are then you also have a few uncontested multi-billion dollar contracts to snuggle up to as well.

 We are officially in Stage 4 of Operation Kitty Poo Poo, whose objective is to train Crash to go to the bathroom using the toilet.
 The entire process is going to take about two months, but in the end will be completely worth it.
+We already have got a self-cleaning litter box so that we can stop tracking after our cat uses it and it seems to be working pretty well till now, but either way, we want to train our cat to use the restroom.
 For those wishing to undertake this process I have outlined how to be litter free below.

 - Move your cats litter box into the bathroom.
 Some cats may be extremely fussy about the location of their litter box.
 If this is the case start by moving it half way to the bathroom or moving it into the bathroom a little ways at a time.
 You will want to leave the litter box in the bathroom as usual for about a week.
 Id also close off access to the cats normal spot so that it doesnt get any ideas and start going to the bathroom on the carpet where their litter box used to be.

 - Start raising the litter box a little bit at a time.
 This gets the cat used to jumping up into the litter box.
 Some cats will not require this step, but the fussier ones will.